peteralcock/Trafficker/README.md

 <hr>

-Trafficker is a scalable, API Gateway built using Kong, Pushpin, StatsD, Graphite and Carbon to afford EclecticLabs developers the ability to add highly-available micro-services quickly and easily.
-Requests routing, authentication, rate limiting, and usage metrics can be instantly applied to any new service with its convenient admin UI.
+Scalable requests routing, authentication, rate limiting, and usage metrics can be instantly applied to any new service <hr><br>
-<hr><br>

 ## Getting started